Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $6.99 per month / $34.99 per year

 Tandem is a community app for learning languages.
 It’s very similar to HelloTalk.
 You pair with people, teach them your language, and they teach you theirs.
-The app supports voice and video calls along with picture, text, and audio messages.
+The app supports voice and video calls along with pictures, text, and audio messages.
 It supports over 150 languages.
 Thus, it shouldn’t be difficult to find a pair.
 Tandem even offers professional tutors.
 You can also pick the topic you want to study more on any particular day.
-It works best as a secondary learning source much like HelloTalk.
+It, along with HelloTalk (which is very similar in both scope and premise), works great as a secondary learning platform alongside your main one.